AlexGoodyear/agoodWatch/README.md

 .
 The WiFi and ntp time settings are taken directly from the original simpleWatch code - please don't raise issues about these functions, they obviously need work and it is on my todo list.
 I find the ntp times can vary a bit so just cancel an obviously incorrect time and try again.
 The simpleWatch keyboard is also a little frustrating but I have an idea for improvement ...

+The new keyboard is now split over 2 screens that are side by side.
+Press the arrow button at the base of the keyboard to shift to the other screen.
+Use the "ABC"/"abc" button to move between lower and upper case characters.
+Use the "1#" button to change the keyboard over to numbers and punctuation characters.
+The "abc" button will return to the normal alphabet characters.
+The cross ("X") in the lower left will abandon any input and the carriage return and tick characters on the right of the keyboard will enter the typed text.

 ### Known Issues.
 1. Most settings are hard coded - configurable settings are on my todo list.
 2. Customise your time zone setting using RTC_TIME_ZONE defined in gui.h